 A gingivectomy is a periodontal procedure that eliminates excess gum tissue.
 The term “gingivectomy” is derived from the Latin word “gingiva” which means gum tissue and the suffix “-ectomy” which means to remove.

-A gingivectomy may be indicated for the following reasons:
+Dr. Noraian may perfrom a gingivectomy for the following reasons:

 - Cosmetics: To restore normal appearance in size of the teeth when the gum is covering too much of its surface.
 A gingivectomy will make the teeth appear longer and more proportional.

-- Functional/Esthetics: To remove overgrown gum tissue that has formed because of certain drugs such as anti-seizure, anti-hypertensive and organ-transplant medications.
+- Functional/Esthetics: To remove overgrown gum tissue that has formed as a result of taking of certain drugs such as anti-seizure, anti-hypertensive and organ-transplant medications.

 - Bone and gum health around the teeth: A gingivectomy reduces deep gum pockets when the bone is not involved, which improves the bone and gum health around the teeth.